-The nature of the assessments which I have shared in my blog are based on the challenges which I have faced through my career since I started studying Environmental developments in 1995 with my masters.
+The nature of the assessments which I have shared in my blog are based on the challenges which I have faced through my career since I started studying Environmental developments in 1995 with my masters in Biological Sciences.

 I made questions as student which did not have answers.
 Then since 2002 I started doing my own research over those questions while I was attending the tasks demanded by the projects in my contracts.

-Once in 2013 I found myself without a contract, I took this situation as an advantageous point to start my blog as an opportunity to fully address all those questions applying my own methodology and critical thought “without reservations” but without support.
+Once in 2013 I found myself without a commitment, I took this situation as an advantageous point to start my blog as an opportunity to fully address all those questions I left aside in earlier periods, applying my own methodology and critical thought “without reservations” (but also without support).

 Modelling the Model

 The subject of modelling came across my path through my thesis.
-The scope was presented in a simplistic manner.
-To Evaluate the aerodynamic properties of pollen grains throughout measuring their settling speeds (relative to concentration and deposition measurements in parallel), indoors and outdoors.(link to discussion section)
+The scope was presented in a simplistic manner: To Evaluate the aerodynamic behaviour of pollen grains by measuring their settling speeds (relative to concentration and deposition measurements in parallel), indoors and outdoors.(link to discussion section of my PhD).

-But the ramifications which I identified from this study were way too much complex.
+But the ramifications which I identified from this study were way far more complex.